panicinc/CodaPluginKit/Cocoa Plug-ins/SwiftSidebar/README.md

   for best results with the name you have in the "CodaIconMaskFile" entry.
 * Create your principal class where the class name is what your set in your info.plist:
   "File" / "File.." / "OS X" / "Source" / "Swift File" / Save as YourStartingClass
+* When it asks you to create a bridging Header, Agree.
+* Here's a starter for your Starting Class:

     ```
     import Foundation